MODM coordination of clinical studies

 - Managing adverse events, pharmacovigilance

-- Managing subcontracting in the developer-CRO relationship
+- Managing subcontracting in the sponsor-CRO relationship

 - Respecting ethics in clinical trials